|Theme:||Don't mistake all the tinsel, lights, and presents for Christmas. Nativity of the Lord - Yr. A|

 If we are not careful, we can be like that little boy.
 We can get so caught up in the celebration, the decorations, and the gifts that we miss the real Christmas -- the birthday of our Savior, Jesus Christ.

 Dear Jesus, it is your birthday.
-We pray that we won't get so caught up in the celebration that we miss the real Christmas.
+We pray that we won't get so caught up in the celebration that we miss the real meaning of Christmas.
 Amen.